How to Find the Best Real Estate Agent for You

 - Meet with the Realtor in Person: Phone calls, emails and texts can only go so far.
 It's important to meet with potential agents in person and talk face-to-face.
-How the real estate agent presents himself is important, as he will be a liaison and point of contact for you and the other parties in your real estate endeavor.
+How real estate agents present themselves is important, as they will be a liaison and point of contact for you and the other parties in your real estate endeavor.
 First impressions matter.

 - Talk to More Than One Real Estate Agent: Don't rush through and just go with the first agent you talk to.
 Speak with at least a few professionals in the field and compare and contrast what they have to offer.
 Seek out the qualities you deem most important when working with someone and don't be afraid to ask questions and get clarification when needed.

 Having a list of important questions to ask your realtor can give you many of the answers you're seeking.
 This is better accomplished in person, but even if it's over the phone, you'll have a baseline for the experience and knowledge of the agent you may choose to work with.
 Some important questions to ask are as follows.